aquanauts/research_engineer_interview/README.md

 Feel free to install other Python packages to help you complete the tasks (e.g. sklearn, scipy, etc.) as well as use the various features of the Python standard library.

 Please commit your code as you go so that we can get a sense of your development process.
-You can collect your analysis results in whatever way you want (e.g. a separate write-up)
+You can share your code with us using a private Github repo or a zipped raw git repo.
+You can collect your analysis results in whatever way you want (e.g. a separate write-up).

 # Tasks: